paceheart/rhyme-ninja/README.md

 ## Installation

 * First install the required packages, such as wordnet and rwordnet.
 Sorry I didn't package this into a nice gem, feel free to do so.
+* Run rspec from the install directory to verify installation.
+All tests should pass.

 ## Command Line Usage